 - Don’t tell your contest users to tag people in your post.
 Here’s another one that breaks Facebook’s terms of service.
 Don’t specifically ask your users to tag people.
 If you get caught, you can face consequences from Facebook.
 Sometimes they’ll deny your ad, other times they’ll close your account.

 Software to Run Facebook Contests

 While technically you can run Facebook contests without any sort of software at all, it’s generally easier to use some form of automation.

 You can use these tools to not just make it easier to share your contents on social media, but to also build your email list of subscribers so you can follow up with them to make additional sales.

 The good news is that there are plenty of automation solutions on the market.
-Here are a few of the ones that I think work the best.
+Here are a few we recommend:

 This software is both flexible and easy-to-use.